cagecorn/muscle-and-blood/faults-in-my-game.md

 모든 매서드와 가능한 예외 케이스를 커버하도록 단위 테스트 케이스를 확장해야 합니다. 특히 결함 주입 테스트 (Fault Injection Tests)의 범위를 넓혀 시스템의 견고성을 더욱 강화해야 합니다.

 개선 효과: 코드 변경 시 기존 기능이 손상되지 않음을 보장하고, 새로운 버그 발생 가능성을 줄입니다.

+1. Code Consistency and Documentation
+Magic numbers and string constants: The document advises consolidating scattered numeric values and strings (e.g., UI ratios, event names) into centralized managers or constants.
+Doing so simplifies future balancing and minimizes typos.

+JSDoc usage: Consistent documentation for classes, functions, and variables is recommended to improve maintainability and team communication

+2. Robust Error Handling
+Defensive programming: Managers should throw errors if critical dependencies are missing (e.g., Renderer’s canvas).
+Methods need to warn or return safe defaults when encountering null or undefined values.

+Worker error reporting: Web Worker modules such as EventManager should inform the main engine about critical failures rather than logging errors silently.

+3. Performance Optimization
+Excessive logging: Many managers log extensively (see BattleGridManager.draw() debug statements).
+Reduce console.log usage or gate it behind a debug flag to cut overhead.

+Object creation: Reuse objects during frequently-called loops to reduce GC pressure.

+Asset loading progress: AssetLoaderManager manages image loading but lacks a progress UI.
+Implement a progress indicator or asset bundling to shorten load times

+4. Game Logic Architecture
+Centralized state changes: Key stats like currentHp and currentBarrier should update through dedicated methods or a StatSystem to simplify debugging.

+Turn flow clarity: Structuring TurnEngine phases (start, actions, end) as explicit events helps maintain separation of concerns and future extensibility.

+Advanced AI patterns: As BasicAIManager and ClassAIManager become complex, consider behavior trees or state machines for scalability.

+Data vs. logic separation: Continue isolating data files (e.g., data/unit.js) for items, skills, and maps with validation at load time.

+5. Testing Coverage
+Mocking frameworks: Current tests rely on manual mocks.
+Adopting libraries like Sinon.js would make them easier to maintain and verify.

+Asynchronous tests: For managers using timeouts or Promises (e.g., DelayEngine), mocking timers will stabilize asynchronous tests and reduce test durations.

+Coverage expansion: Extend unit tests and fault-injection tests to cover more edge cases and safeguard against regressions.

+6. Modularization & Maintainability
+The project already separates many systems (e.g., SceneEngine, UIEngine, BattleGridManager), but cross-module coupling is high in places.
+Ensuring clear interfaces and dependency injection will keep modules reusable and easier to test.

+Comments in multiple languages and TODO markers (e.g., DisarmManager TODO at line 48) may hinder clarity.
+Prioritize consistent English or Korean comments depending on target contributors.

+Overall, the repository outlines an ambitious and modular game framework, but improved documentation, error handling, performance practices, and expanded testing would boost reliability and maintainability.